 Health officials released the latest coronavirus data showing cases, hospitalizations, deaths, and recoveries across Riverside County.

 Riverside University Public Health System projects that by July 7, there will be 18,811 cases.
-The current doubling rate is 28.3 days, a slight decrease from a rate of 28.7 just a few days ago.
+The current doubling rate is 28.7 days.

 According to the county's epidemiology report, the majority of deaths in Riverside County have been in the 65-84 age group.

-Hospitalizations decreased by one patient across Riverside County, but patients in the ICU increased by 2.
-There are a total of 314 patients in the hospital, including 92 in the ICU.
+Hospitalizations continued to rise across Riverside County, surpassing the highest totals since the start of the pandemic.
+Today, there were 18 new hospitalizations and 3 additional patients in intensive care.
+There are a total of 315 patients in the hospital, including 90 in the ICU.

 Cases in Coachella Valley cities & communities (As of 6/18/2020)